-0.3 C

 The Rune Stone of Prästgatan 28

-Tucked away on Prästgatan 28, the rune stone is a hidden gem that many visitors might overlook.
+The rune stone, hidden away on Prästgatan 28, is a hidden gem that many visitors might overlook.
 Partially visible above eye level, it seamlessly integrates into the wall of a building—an intriguing reminder of the area’s layered history.
 The stone’s dimensions are 0.95 meters by 0.55 meters.
-It is damaged, but much of its inscription is still readable.
+Despite its damage, a significant portion of its inscription remains readable.

 Decoding the Rune Stone